This site is a publication of the

 Democracy Insurgency Curriculum

 Real change, led by We the People, is needed in our nation and world.
 A bottom-up democracy insurgency calling and working for genuine self-governance has begun.
 It's represented in the US by multi-state responses to attacks on workers, the Occupy Wall Street movement and Move to Amend; and internationally by the massive "Arab Spring" demonstrations throughout the Middle East, North Africa and beyond.

 POCLAD invites you to join together with others where you are in study/action groups to study, learn and act.
 We've prepared this Democracy Insurgency Curriculum to assist those who want to embark on this quest.

 Featured Poclad Article

-Please contribute what you can, sending it to POCLAD, P.O.
+Make a donation to POCLAD.
+Funds are needed for speaking, conferences, research, and minimal organizational maintenance.
+Contribute online at http://poclad.org/donate.html or by sending it to POCLAD, P.O.
 Box 246, S. Yarmouth MA 02664.
-For a tax deduction, send your check of $50 or more, earmarked for "POCLAD," to the Jane Addams Peace Association, 777 United Nations Plaza, 6th Floor, New York City, NY, 10017.
+For a tax deduction, send your check of $50 or more -- earmarked for "POCLAD"-- to the Jane Addams Peace Association, 777 United Nations Plaza, 6th Floor, New York City, NY, 10017.
+Thank you!